olbull/WASY/README.md

 # WASY
+This is a project for the course GEO374

+DATACLEANING
 ## Description of the Class Data
 #### The class has 2 imputs: A Pandas DataFrame and a name: